stalniy/casl/docs-src/src/content/pages/advanced/customize-ability/en.md

 ## Custom conditions matcher implementation

-If you want to implement custom conditions matcher, you should use `PureAbility` class instead of `Ability`. `PureAbility` is a parent class for `Ability`, the only difference between them is that `Ability` has restriction on `Conditions` generic parameter and has default values for `conditionsMatcher` and `fieldMatcher` options.
+If you want to implement custom conditions matcher, you should use `PureAbility` class instead of `createMongoAbility` factory function. `createMongoAbility` is a factory function that creates `PureAbility` instance with default values for `conditionsMatcher` and `fieldMatcher` options (i.e, mongo conditions matcher and field pattern matcher).

 > The prefix "Pure" has nothing to do with functional programming.
 It just means this class has no predefined configuration.